LiberationFrequency/ZooFX/manual.md

 ## Change Tempo:

-x changes the value for 16 bpm, y for 1 bpm.
+x changes the value by 16 bpm, y by 1 bpm.
 If the value rise above 127, it counts z to 1 and xy change to zero.
 amidi -p hw:2,0,0 -S "F0 52 00 4F 31 03 08 xy 0z F7"

 | BPM | Command |